 web.config file).
 This enables the Robot to access the proper versions of activities when it needs to execute a process.
 For more information, see About the Activities Feed.

-To view all available versions of a package, click the corresponding Versions button.
+To view all available versions of a package, click the corresponding View Versions button.
 The Package Versions window is displayed.
+From here, you can also download any package version.

 Additionally, you can manually upload a package.
 This functionality is useful when, for example, the Studio in which you design your workflows is not connected to Orchestrator.
 For more information, see Manually Uploading a Package to Orchestrator.